-Oil prices hold near $67 a barrel ahead of G20 talks, OPEC
+Oil prices steady, set for weekly gain ahead of G20 talks, OPEC

 Trump said on Wednesday a trade deal with Chinese President Xi was possible this weekend but he is prepared to impose U.S. tariffs on most remaining Chinese imports should the two countries disagree.

-“The next few days will provide a much-needed dose of clarity for the oil balance over the coming months,” PVM’s Stephen Brennock said in a note.
+“Since we don’t anticipate significant progress out of tomorrow’s Trump-Xi discussions, we are not ruling out some reduction in risk appetite next week with U.S. equities relinquishing a sizable portion of this week’s gains,” Jim Ritterbusch of Ritterbusch and Associates said in a note.

-“Market bulls will be (hoping) that the G20 summit will provide a trade breakthrough ...
-All the while, the supply side of the oil coin continues to display bullish signals,” he added.
+“Furthermore, we are not looking for any surprises out of the Monday-Tuesday OPEC+ meeting as a simple rollover of the existing agreement through the rest of this year would appear to be the most probable outcome.”

-The Organization of Petroleum Exporting Countries and some non-members including Russia, known as OPEC+, will hold meetings on July 1-2 in Vienna to decide whether to extend their supply cuts.
+The Organization of the Petroleum Exporting Countries and some non-members including Russia, known as OPEC+, will hold meetings on July 1-2 in Vienna to decide whether to extend their supply cuts.

 “The market sentiment is that OPEC+ will agree to extend cuts, but after all what matters is how deep the cuts will be and how much Saudi Arabia and Russia will curb,” said Kim Kwang-rae, a commodity analyst at Samsung Futures in Seoul.